zer0Trac3/kaliwiki/tools/aircrack-ng_suite/airodump-ng.md

               separate  authentication  server), SKA (shared key for WEP), PSK (pre-shared key for WPA/WPA2), or OPN (open for WEP).

-       ESSID  The so-called "SSID", which can be empty if SSID hiding is actiâ€ vated.
+       ESSID  The so-called "SSID", which can be empty if SSID hiding is acti vated.
 In  this  case, airodump-ng will try to recover the SSID from probe responses and association requests.